Val McDermid Today

 I grew up in Kirkcaldy on the East Coast of Scotland, a small town famous for producing linoleum and for being the birthplace of the economist Adam Smith.
 It was at the heart of the Fife coalfield, and I spent a lot of my childhood with my grandparents in the mining village of East Wemyss.

 McDermid continues to be a remarkably versatile writer for stage, microphone and screen as well as books.
 In early 2017 Val’s latest BBC Radio 4 drama series, Resistance, aired to great acclaim.
 BBC Radio 4 has also broadcast five series of her comedy crime ‘Dead’ serial, starring Julie Hesmondhalgh.
 And in the last couple of years, she has returned to writing for the theatre with Margaret Saves Scotland as well as creating the TV series Traces based on her original idea and starring Molly Windsor and Martin Compston which was well received in late 2019 and was most recently aired in a primetime BBC One slot in January 2021.
-Series two goes into production later in 2021 as does the ITV adaptation of the new drama Karen Pirie based on Val’s eponymous series character.
+Series two went into production later in 2021 as did the ITV adaptation of the new drama Karen Pirie based on Val’s eponymous series character.

 She is also an experienced broadcaster with regular and hugely popular appearances on TV and radio.
 Val has guest-edited BBC Radio 4’s Front Row, fronted features for BBC Two’s The Culture Show, written and presented many radio documentaries and appeared on a remarkable range of TV shows from Question Time to Have I Got News For You.
 She further added to her broadcasting credentials in late 2016 by captaining the winning University Challenge alumnae team, having previously become Celebrity Mastermind champion!
 She has also been a member of winning teams in Eggheads and Only Connect Sport Relief.